- Jenkins notifies that a new version is available but how can I upgrade my cluster

 Ensuring you have regular backups of your

-JENKINS_HOME for your Operations Center, and all Masters, we recommend following the Backup and Restore guide.
-The backups should be stored on separate hardware from your Jenkins master, at a minimum, even better would be an offsite location such as cloud storage.
+JENKINS_HOME for your Operations Center, and all controllers, we recommend following the Backup and Restore guide.
+The backups should be stored on separate hardware from your Jenkins controller, at a minimum, even better would be an offsite location such as cloud storage.

 We also want to take another backup immediately before you start the upgrade.